Geovation/geovation.github.io/_posts/2018-08-14-UK Highway Maps Data Mismatch.md

 ## Technology Required

 * [Geospatial Data Abstraction Library (GDAL)](https://www.gdal.org/index.html) : library for preprocessing geospatial data.
-* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) : to write the frontend scripts.
+* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) : language used to write the script.
-* [turfJS](http://turfjs.org) : JavaScript and NodeJS library for processing geospatial data.
+* [turfJS](http://turfjs.org) : JavaScript library for processing geospatial data.
 * [ReactJS](https://reactjs.org) : to develop the User Interface (UI).

 ## Challenges

-The information are saved as layers in databases therefore an understand of which layer has the information of interest is required to extract the required layer.
+The information is saved as layers in databases therefore an understanding of which layer has the information of interest is required to extract the required layer.

 Roads are saved as segments (links) in the geospatial databases.
 Almost every road consists of more than one segment, so that database contains various record entries of the same road.
 Each database uses different numbers and length of segments to represent roads.
 Furthermore, the coordinates are misaligned due to differences in points measured along the link and errors in GPS inquired data.
 These errors leads to a deviation in position of the roads obtained from diverse databases.